arkandias/geyser/README.md

 - `https://<organization-key>.<server-hostname>` serves the web client for the organization with the corresponding key
 - `https://<server-hostname>` serves the web client for the organization with the default key `default`
+- `https://master.<server-hostname>` serves the web client with an interface to manage all organizations (need admin privileges)
 - `https://api.<server-hostname>` proxies requests to the backend NestJS server (shared across all organizations)
 - `https://auth.<server-hostname>` proxies requests to the Keycloak authentication service (shared across all organizations)